89luca89/distrobox/docs/useful_tips.md

 - Replace `$(id -u)` with your real user id if it did not get expanded properly.
 - `50-AllowedCPUs.conf` is only an example.
 Replace it with something you want to keep persistently.

-Then reload SystemD daemon to apply the changes:
+Then reload systemd daemon to apply the changes:

 ```bash
 systemctl --user daemon-reload